Aqua Teen Hunger Force Zombie Ninja Pro-Am

-Aqua Teen Hunger Force Zombie Ninja Pro-Am is a video game based on the Adult Swim animated television series, Aqua Teen Hunger Force.
+Aqua Teen Hunger Force Zombie Ninja Pro-Am is a 2007 golf video game developed by Creat Studios and published by Midway Games for the PlayStation 2.
+It is based on the Cartoon Network/Adult Swim animated television series Aqua Teen Hunger Force.
 It is a hybrid kart racing/fighting/golf game that takes place on several New Jersey golf courses.
-It was released for the PlayStation 2 in North America on November 5, 2007, in Australia on November 15, and in Europe on November 16.
+It was released in North America on November 5, 2007, in Australia on November 15, and in Europe on November 16.
 The game features all of the actors on the show at that time and includes four full episodes of Aqua Teen Hunger Force.
 ESPN sportscaster Scott Van Pelt provides commentary for the game.

 Plot

 Frylock has been accepted into an exclusive golf course, and allows Shake and Meatwad to come as guests.
 In the end, Shake manages to win and acquire a trophy, although he angers the audience at the podium by insulting golf.
 He is then killed by Mega Ultra Chicken in a Mortal Kombat reference.